-Please note that this feature is now currently available as part of the Event Intelligence package or Enterprise plan.
+Please note that this feature is now currently available as part of the Event Intelligence package or Digital Operations plan.
 If you would like to sign up for a trial of this feature and other Event Intelligence features, contact Sales at sales@pagerdutycom.
 If you have any questions or would like to share your thoughts and feedback, please reach out to our Support Team at firstname.lastname@example.org.

 When enabled on a service, Intelligent Alert Grouping will automatically add incoming alerts to related open incidents on that service to help keep responders focused on the problem at hand.
 Upon enabling a service to use Intelligent Alert Grouping, the first new incoming alert will create a new incident.
 The underlying algorithm will then determine which, if any, subsequent alerts should be grouped into existing incidents.
 Once an incident is closed, no new alerts will be added to it.